 - Place Value

 Teaching Writing: Structure and Style (The Institute for Excellence in Writing)

 Spelling, Vocabulary & Poetry 4

-Students begin the year working in the Spelling Workbook.
+Students use a spelling workbook.
 Nightly homework is assigned as well as weekly vocabulary quizzes and spelling bee contests.
-Students are tested weekly for their mastery of the spelling and vocabulary words.
-Tests include dictated sentences along with each spelling and vocabulary words and definitions.
+Students are tested weekly for their mastery of words.
+Tests include dictated sentences along with spelling and vocabulary words with their definitions.
 Poetry models teach correct phrasing.

 The History of Our United States and The History of Our United States Geography Maps and Reviews

-Through the year we learn the history of the United States from the first explorers and settlers through the events occurring within the last twenty years.
-We strive to make History stimulating and informative.
-Some of our students now believe that history is their favorite subject because it is taught in such an interactive and exciting way.
-The really get involved in history.
+Students learn about U.S. history from its first explorers and settlers to modern times.
+We strive to make History come alive.
+Some students now consider history to be their favorite subject because they learned about it in an interactive and exciting way.

 Fourth grade memorization includes:

 - The first segment to the Declaration of Independence